swomf/funroll.swomf.com/content/conf/desktop.md

 gui-apps/fuzzel png svg # just in case
 ```

+## 4. aylur's gtk shell

-My bar is ags (Aylur's GTK Shell), since its TypeScript GTK support
+My bar and notification daemon are ags (Aylur's GTK Shell),
+since its TypeScript GTK support
-is expressive, minimal, and doesn't need a special language.
+is expressive, minimal, and doesn't need a special domain-specific language.
 It depends on astal libs.
 Both are on ::funroll.

 ```bash path=/etc/portage/package.use/ags